 - Once you’ve finished filling out all the information you’ve gathered, click the Save button in the bottom right corner of the dialog box.

 Still have questions?

-Still have questions?
 Ask in our Community, and get answers from our Customer Success Team as well as fellow users.